Avalanche powered by Wavelink

 2.In the Authentication Options section, enable the LDAP option and then type the address of the LDAP server in the text box.
 This allows Avalanche Console users to log in to the Console using their LDAP credentials.

-3.(Optional) To use a secure protocol to connect to the LDAP server, enable the Use LDAPS check box and click Add to upload a certificate.
+3.(Optional) To use a secure protocol to connect to the LDAP server, enable the Use LDAPS check box

-5.Log out of the Console.
+6.Log out of the Console.

 Avalanche is now configured to recognize authenticated system users.